MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-group-mapping.md

 You'll use the device category name when you create Azure Active Directory (Azure AD) security groups in the next step.

-### Step 2: Create Azure Active Directory security groups
+### Step 2: Create Azure AD security groups

-To enable automatic grouping, you must create a dynamic group using the attribute-based rules in Azure AD.
+To enable automatic grouping, you must create a dynamic group using attribute-based rules in Azure AD.
 For instructions, see [Using attributes to create advanced rules](/azure/active-directory/users-groups-roles/groups-dynamic-membership#using-attributes-to-create-rules-for-device-objects) in the Azure AD documentation.
-Create an advanced rule for your group using the **deviceCategory** attribute and the category name you created in step 1.
+Create an advanced rule for your group using the **deviceCategory** attribute and the category name you created in [Step 1](device-group-mapping.md#step-1-create-device category-in-Intune) of this article.

 For example, to create a rule that automatically groups devices belonging in the HR category, use the following rule syntax: `device.deviceCategory -eq "HR"`

 ### View categories of all devices
  Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Devices** > **All devices** for a list of all devices.
 The **Device category** column shows the category assigned to each device.

  If the **Device category** column isn't visible in the table, select **Columns**  and then choose **Category** > **Apply**.

+When you delete a category, devices assigned to it appear as **Unassigned**.

 ### Change the category of a device
+If you edit a category, be sure to update any Azure AD security groups that reference the category in their rules.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **All devices**.